-The upgrade will enable cardiac consultants to carry out state of the art scanning and a full Cardiac Magnetic Resonance (CMR) Imaging service, supporting the James Cook University Hospital’s existing status as a regional cardiothoracic centre at the leading edge of heart care advances.
+The upgrade enables cardiac consultants to carry out state of the art scanning and a full Cardiac Magnetic Resonance (CMR) Imaging service, supporting the James Cook University Hospital’s existing status as a regional cardiothoracic centre at the leading edge of heart care advances.

-Doctors will now be able to view the moving heart in high definition from any angle and without exposure to X-rays.
+Doctors can now be able to view the moving heart in high definition from any angle and without exposure to X-rays.

-This will enable them to identify areas of scarring due to heart attacks or heart muscle disorders, in a procedure Dr Neil Maredia, consultant cardiologist at The James Cook University Hospital, described as being like “putting the heart under a microscope, without the need for an invasive tissue biopsy”.
+It enables them to identify areas of scarring due to heart attacks or heart muscle disorders, in a procedure Dr Neil Maredia, consultant cardiologist at The James Cook University Hospital, described it as being like “putting the heart under a microscope, without the need for an invasive tissue biopsy”.